-Indie Band Guru is a PR/Artist Development Company focused on helping independent bands build their careers and get the exposure they deserve.
+Indie Band Guru is a Music Review Blog and Artist Development Company focused on helping independent bands build their careers and get the exposure they deserve.
 Every band needs a little help.
 We have the Knowledge to get you Known!

 The Indie Band Guru is here to help introduce you to great new independent music.
 We also provide tips on how to advance your own music career with promotion and marketing advice.